LPFraile/Sensorflare-SparkCore/README.md

 # Code example for Digital Outputs control

-Include the SensorFlare library
+Include the Sensorflare library
 ```cpp
 #include "sensorflare.h"
 ```
-Initialize objects from the library:One object of the class "DigitalOut" is initialized for every digital output that will be remote control.
-DO, D1, D2 and D3 will be the remote control digital pins in this case
+Initialize objects from the library: One object of the class "DigitalOut" is initialized for every digital output that will be remote control.
+DO, D1, D2 and D3 will be the remote control digital pins in this case.
 ```cpp
 SensorFlare::DigitalOut outputPin1(D0);
 SensorFlare::DigitalOut outputPin2(D1);